selinon/selinon/docs.source/yaml.rst

 edges
 #####

 A list of edges describing dependency on nodes.
-See :ref:`edge definition <yaml-edge>`.
+See `Flow edge definition`_.

 Flow edge definition
 ====================